Skip to main content

 Cross headings, particularly in quoted structures can confuse smart paste.
 It might be easier to delete them if they are causing issues and re-insert them after you’ve copied the chunk of text (see Wrapping and unwrapping provisions )

-Tip 6: Delete the shoulder reference note in schedules
+Tip 6: Move or delete the reference note in schedules

 Troubleshooting incorrectly pasted provisions